August 2021. About this episode: The largely plant-based Mediterranean diet is a well-studied dietary pattern. Research tells us that following…

 |Folate DFE (ug)||11||3.3|

-In addition to the health benefits that all tree nuts provide, macadamias have been associated with:
+In addition to the health benefits all tree nuts provide, macadamia nuts have been linked with:

-- Reducing oxidative stress – oxidation causes damage to the cells in our body and is believed to be an important factor in the development of disease and ageing.
+- Reducing oxidative stress – oxidation causes damage to the body’s cells and this is believed to be an important factor in the development of disease and ageing.

-- Emerging evidence indicates that macadamia oil may be associated with skin health, by improving the appearance of scars and other minor skin irritations, however evidence is limited.
-Macadamia oil contains high levels of palmitoleic acid, an omega-7 fatty acid believed to help skin retain suppleness.
+- Emerging (though currently limited) evidence suggests that macadamia oil may be linked with skin health, by improving the appearance of scars and other minor skin irritations.

 Forms and best eaten with…